rdkcentral/yaml_runner/docs/global_configuration.md

 `yaml_runner run example nested`

 **If hierarchical is true**<br>
-`This is a nested command` should be printed in the console.
+`This is the nested command` should be printed in the console.

 **If hierarchical is false**<br>
 yaml_runner should print a message stating that `run` is an invalid choice, showing that the valid command is `nested`.